 A number of the most popular boxes sold through Cratejoy are book subscriptions (one has over 60k subscribers!).
 Book of the month clubs have been around since at least 1926, but they’re seeing a big resurgence now with subscription boxes.
 Most book boxes operate in a niche (young adult, mystery, science fiction) and also send out signed copies, letters from the author, posters, or other materials related to the book.
 The best book subscription boxes are as much about building an engaged community as they are reading excellent books!

 It’s exciting to have a great idea for a jewelry project, but often materials need to be bought in bulk (which can be expensive).
 What if an inspiring project landed on your doorstep each month with exactly the materials you needed?
-For the Makers has good thing going with their DIY projects, but there’s definitely room for more great subscription boxes in this space.
+There is definitely room for more great subscription boxes in this space.

 National Parks Subscription Box